New Zealand–United Kingdom relations: Scientific and technical cooperation

-bilateral cooperation on research, science and innovation related policies.
+bilateral cooperation on research, science, and innovation-related policies.
 The arrangement will be managed by the New Zealand Ministry of Business, Innovation and Employment and the British Department for Business, Energy and Industrial Strategy.

 Co-involvement in international organizations and multilateral treaties

-New Zealand and the United Kingdom are both members of a number of international bodies, including the United Nations, the Commonwealth of Nations and the OECD.
+New Zealand and the United Kingdom are both members of several international bodies, including the United Nations, the Commonwealth of Nations, and the OECD.
 Defence arrangements involving both Britain and New Zealand include the Five Power Defence Arrangements, and the UK-USA Security Agreement for intelligence sharing.
 Since 2006, New Zealand has been a party to the ABCA interoperability arrangement of national defence forces, which has always included Britain.
-ANZUK was a tripartite force formed by Australia, New Zealand and the United Kingdom to defend the Asian Pacific region after the United Kingdom withdrew forces from the east of Suez in the early seventies.
+ANZUK was a tripartite force formed by Australia, New Zealand, and the United Kingdom to defend the Asian Pacific region after the United Kingdom withdrew forces from the east of Suez in the early seventies.
 The ANZUK force was formed in 1971 and disbanded in 1974.
 The SEATO anti-communist defence organisation also extended membership to both countries for the duration of its existence from 1955 to 1977.